YahooArchive/express-state/README.md

 #### `extend (app)`

-A function exported from the Express State module which extends the functionality of the specified Express `app` by adding the two `expose()`
+A function exported from the Express State module that extends the functionality of the specified Express `app` by adding the two `expose()`
 methods: `app.expose()` and `res.expose()`.

-It's perfectly fine for the same Express app to be extended more than once, after the first time the app is extended the subsequent `extend()` calls will be noops.
+It's perfectly fine for the same Express app to be extended more than once;
+after the first time the app is extended, the subsequent `extend()` calls will be noops.

 **Parameters:**